fperf/fperf/README.md

 ```

 ### Build custom testcases
+You testcase should be in the same workspace(same $GOPATH) with fperf.
 There are two ways to build the custom testcase.
 * Import the testcase package explicitly

 Edit fperf.go and insert